How to grow roses from cuttings easily! Compare the BEST & worst ways to propagate in water or soil, using potatoes, & root by air layering.

 The next best are semi-hardwood cuttings, taken in late summer and early fall, when new stems have partially matured.

-Hardwood cuttings are most difficult to root.
+Hardwood cuttings are most difficult type of cutting to root.
 They are taken in late fall or early winter, when the rose stems have matured and entered dormancy.

 Grow roses from cuttings by air layering

 Air layering is a fascinating propagation method being used for thousands of years!
-Nowadays there are easy products like these reusable air layering pods you can get, or make your own with simple materials!
+Nowadays there are easy products like these reusable air layering pods you can get, or make your own with simple materials such as small water bottles or plastic bags.

-The best time for air layering roses is in spring or summer. ( Air layering rose video tutorial by Vuon & Nha below. )
+The best time for air layering roses is in late spring or summer when the weather is warm and the rose bushes are actively growing. ( Air layering rose video tutorial below. )

 Select a stem that is about the thickness of a pencil and longer than a foot.
 Take a clean sharp knife, find a spot at about 1 foot for the top tip of the stem, remove leaves and thorns around this area, peel off about a 1 inch section of the green bark tissue to get to white wood.